ihajat/WeatherApp/README.md

 9. Mockito 2 is able to mock it all,but it is experimental, and requires a manual activation.A textfile, called org.mockito.plugins.MockMaker, in the test/resources/mockito-extensions folder.
 10. Allows longitude and latitude or city name to retrieve weather data from the service.
 11. 5 day forecast is available at any location or city.
 It includes weather data every 3 hours.
 Forecast is available in JSON or XML format.
-12. Uses clear code, separation of concern: MVVM with a data repository layer and livedata to allow loose coupling.
+12. Uses clean code principles, separation of concern: MVVM with a data repository layer and livedata to allow loose coupling.
+13. Extension functions to allow code reuse for formatting text.

 TODO:

 1. Improve the input location/city UI screen.
+2. Remove hard coded resources
+3. Centralized the dependency versions of libraries inside the main project build gradle file, but isn't completed.

 RECOMMENDATIONS: